-Both Burlington Northern Santa Fe Railway (BNSF) and Union Pacific (through the Wichita, Tillman, & Jackson (WTJR) short-line railroad via trackage rights over BNSF) serve the Wichita Falls area.
-The WTJR is the short-line service provider for all local freight movements.
+Burlington Northern Santa Fe Railway (BNSF) operates a main-line through Wichita Falls and rights with BNSF, also provides service.
+The Wichita, Tillman, & Jackson (WTJRR) short-line railroad serves the industrial customers in the Wichita Falls area.
 Freight handling is facilitated by the use of a rail yard located in downtown Wichita Falls and has an excellent service record.

 The Wichita Falls Transit System, Falls Ride, provides public transportation for the City of Wichita Falls and its residents.

-Whether you’re headed to work, the airport, or out on the town, Uber connects you with a reliable ride in minutes.
+Whether you’re headed to work, the airport, or out on the town, Uber and Lyft can connect you with a reliable ride in minutes.
 One tap and a car comes directly to you.
 Your driver knows exactly where to go.
 And payment is completely cashless.

 Located in the south-central United States in north-central Texas, Wichita Falls is linked to major southwestern, western, and mid-western cities by Interstate 44, US Highways 82, 281, 277, 287 and Texas State Route 79.
 Wichita Falls is approximately an hour and thirty minutes northwest of the Dallas/Fort Worth Metroplex, 15 miles from the Red River that marks the Texas-Oklahoma border, and an hour and forty-five minutes south of Oklahoma City.